 parliamentary system rather than a US congressional one) here and here.

-What course that is not normally required for an undergraduate economics major do you think all students should be required to take, and why?
+major do you think all students should be required to take, and why?

 I think the